Explore the ancient temples of Bangkok and Ayutthaya by land and by river boat

 Enjoy a city tour in Laos’ riverside capital of Vientiane

 Dive deep into the vibrant cultures, wild natural beauty, sumptuous cuisine and lively cities of Thailand and Laos.
 From the skyscrapers of Bangkok to rural Laotian villages, the ancient ruins of Ayutthaya to the modern-day city of Vientiane, this 15-day journey will show the best of both countries by land, water and air with an emphasis on the region’s rich cultural heritage, traditions and architecture.
-Complete with a leisurely two-day journey on the scenic Mekong River travelling from Thailand to Laos with Cruise, the memorable experience is sure to stick in your memory for years to come.
+Complete with a leisurely two-day journey on the scenic Mekong River travelling from Thailand to Laos on a local slow boat, the memorable experience is sure to stick in your memory for years to come.

 Arrive at the Bangkok Airport where a private air conditioned minivan (2-12 passengers, 6 passengers per van) or coach (13-16 passengers) with a guide will be waiting to provide transportation to the hotel.

 Historically known as the ‘Venice of the East’ due to its extensive network of canals, it’s no surprise that one of the best ways to explore Bangkok is by boat.
 Begin your journey with a cruise along the Chao Phraya River – the city's lifeblood – and the canals of Thonburi, revealing sites not often found in the built-up, modern inner city of Bangkok.
 Also experience a glimpse of the serene and simple lifestyle of local riverbank dwellers.
 En route, stop at Wat Arun (Temple of Dawn), one of the most attractive temples in Thailand.